-- The cable modem manufacturer: The CM MUST verify that the manufacturer name in the manufacturer's CVC subject field exactly matches the manufacturer name stored in the CM's non-volatile memory by the manufacturer.
-A manufacturer CVC is always included in the code file. - A co-signing agent: As described above, DOCSIS permits another trusted organization to co-sign code files destined for the CM.
+- The cable modem manufacturer: The CM MUST verify that the manufacturer name in the manufacturer CVC subject field exactly matches the manufacturer name stored in the CM's non-volatile memory by the manufacturer.
+A manufacturer CVC is always included in the code file.
+The CM MUST store separate manufacturer names, one for the legacy PKI and one for the new PKI, in non-volatile memory. - A co-signing agent: As described above, DOCSIS permits another trusted organization to co-sign code files destined for the CM.
 In most cases this organization is the operator.
-The organization name of the co-signing agent is communicated to the CM via a co-signer's CVC in the configuration file when initializing the CM's code verification process.
-The CM MUST verify that the co-signer's organization name in the co-signer's CVC subject field, exactly matches the co-signer's organization name previously received in the co-signer's initialization CVC, and stored by the CM.
+The organization name of the co-signing agent is communicated to the CM via a co-signer CVC in the configuration file when initializing the CM's code verification process.
+The CM MUST verify that the co-signer organization name in the co-signer CVC subject field, exactly matches the co-signer organization name previously received in the co-signer initialization CVC, and stored by the CM.

-14.3.2.2 Time Varying Controls
+14.3.2.2 Time Varying Controls 15